Cheap gas & electricity

 - If your switch takes too long to complete

-Switch to monthly direct debit to save £85/yr
+Switch to monthly direct debit to save an average £90+/yr

-Paying by monthly direct debit can cut bills by up to £85 each year, as companies are sure you won't default and they earn interest on any overpayments.
+Paying by monthly direct debit can cut bills by about £90 each year on average, as companies are sure you won't default and they earn interest on any overpayments.
 So if you can do this, go for it.

 Yet direct debits are usually based on an estimate of your usage.
-If that's wrong, you can end up over (or under) paying each month.
+If that's wrong, you can end up overpaying (or underpaying) each month.
 Remember, even if you're on a fixed tariff, your direct debit can go up if your supplier thinks you'll use more energy.

 FREE insulation & boiler grants